-Member Services (800) 362-3002 Monday through Friday, 7:00 a.m. to 6:00 p.m.
-(Central Time) p.m. (cemai ime)
+Member Services (800) 362-3002 Monday through Friday, 8:00 a.m. to 6:00 p.m. l (Central Standard Time)

 To assist ForwardHealth members or persons calling on behalf of members with program information and requirements, enrollment, finding certified providers, and resolving concerns.